SlavaZSU/Test_Victor/README.md

 ![document](docs/images/document-3.png?raw=true)
 ![document](docs/images/document-4.png?raw=true)

-## Migration from v1 to v2 for ext-e-signature
+## Migration from v1 to v2 for E-Signature extension

 ### Option 1: for verions EspoCRM from `8.4.0` to `9.1.9`